AliGhorbaniGit/DRF_project/README.md

 - **Faker**

-## Getting Started with Docker
+## Docker

-This project is fully dockerized for easy development and deployment.
+This project is dockerized for easy development and deployment.